NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/River Adaptation.md

 **Prerequisites** makari lizardfolk heritage
 * * *
 Webbing sprouts on your legs and tail as you shift to a more aquatic form.
-You can cast [[Spells/Feet to Fins|Feet to Fins]] as an innate divine spell once per day.
+You can cast [[Feet to Fins|Feet to Fins]] as an innate divine spell once per day.
 This innate magic relies on your makari heritage, limiting the effect to yourself but allowing you to cast it more easily than a common mage; you can target only yourself with the spell, but you can Cast the Spell as a free action if you're within a body of water when you cast it.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*